The Widows of Culloden: Background

-British designer Alexander McQueen was known in the fashion industry for dramatic, theatrical fashion shows featuring imaginative and occasionally controversial designs.
+British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows.
+During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
+He began his career in fashion as an apprentice on Savile Row, and the skills he developed there earned him a lifelong reputation as an expert tailor.

 Although he was born in England, McQueen's father was of Scottish descent.
 His mother was fascinated with this family history, an interest she passed on to McQueen early in his childhood.
-McQueen maintained an interest in contentious periods of Scottish history, especially events such as the Jacobite risings and the Highland Clearances.
+McQueen maintained an interest in contentious periods of Scottish history, especially instances of Scottish–English conflict such as the Jacobite risings and the Highland Clearances.
 He resented the romanticisation of Scotland (sometimes called tartanry), particularly by other British fashion designers such as Vivienne Westwood, and drew inspiration from Scottish resistance to English domination.

 McQueen's first Scotland-inspired collection was the controversial Highland Rape (Autumn/Winter 1995), which marked his first use of the red, black, and yellow McQueen clan tartan.
 The collection became known for its runway show, which featured models walking unsteadily down the runway in torn and bloody clothing.
 Intended as a reference to what McQueen described as "England's rape of Scotland", the collection was described by many British fashion critics as misogynistic, a characterisation to which McQueen consistently objected.
 American journalists tended to be more positive about the collection: Amy Spindler of The New York Times called it "a collection packed with restless, rousing ideas, by far the best of the London season."
-In retrospective, Highland Rape is considered to be the launching point of McQueen's fame, and has been credited with leading to his appointment as head designer at French luxury fashion house Givenchy.
+In retrospect, Highland Rape is considered to be the launching point of McQueen's fame, and has been credited with leading to his appointment as head designer at French luxury fashion house Givenchy.
 He held that post from 1996 to 2001; shortly after his contract ended he sold 51% of his label to the Gucci Group.

-Concept and creative process
+Concept and collection

 The Widows of Culloden (Autumn/Winter 2006) is the twenty-eighth womenswear collection designed by McQueen for his eponymous fashion house.
+McQueen spoke of wanting to "show a more poetic side" of his work with the collection.
 The collection was inspired by McQueen's Scottish ancestry, his love for the natural world, and Shakespeare's Scottish play Macbeth.
-It was named for the women who were widowed following the Battle of Culloden (1746), an engagement which marked the defeat of the Jacobite rising of 1745, a failed attempt by Charles Edward Stuart to regain the British throne and a major conflict between Scotland and England.
-McQueen spoke of wanting to "show a more poetic side" of his work with the collection.
+Its name comes from the women who were widowed following the Battle of Culloden (1746).
+This engagement marked the defeat of the Jacobite rising of 1745, in which Charles Edward Stuart raised a Scots Jacobite army and attempted to regain the British throne.
+The battle led to British efforts to dismantle the Scottish clan system and ban the wearing of tartan, and has historically been mythologized as a conflict between Scotland and England.